ABOUT THE BLOG LIVING WITH EMBOUCHURE DYSTONIA

 The last flawed view on musicians with dystonia is that we should not reach out to other dystonic musicians who claim to help others because they are not medical professionals, nor should we reach out to medical professionals because they don't understand musicians....and should instead rely on non-injured professional musicians who have evaded injury (as if this makes them more knowledgeable than those who have experienced a major physical setback, and medical professionals).

-Courses on Alexander Technique, Feldenkrais, Rolfing, musician wellness programs, and musician counseling at universities has been popping up more often in the past 4 years.
-Teaching body movement methods is a great start and I am happy to see more people trained in the techniques.
+Courses on Alexander Technique, Feldenkrais, Rolfing, musician wellness programs, and musician counseling at universities has been popping up more often in the last 5 years.
+Teaching body movement methods is a great start and I am happy to see more people trained in these techniques.

-Another great option is for professors to bring in individual guest artists who have dealt with major setbacks on their specific instrument, as they can relate more on a personal level than the doctors that don't have a music background.
+Another great option is for professors to bring in individual guest artists who have dealt with major setbacks on their specific instrument, as they can relate more on a personal level, explain issues in musical terms, and demonstrate.
 I believe we would see a decrease in musician injuries and increased interest in the profession of performance art health.
 Ultimately I wish I could see that dream through in my lifetime and travel around to give open lectures on embouchure dystonia and brass performance-related injuries at universities, or at least start a conference for dystonic and injured musicians.

 Naturally music students seek out advice on injuries and setbacks from active professional level players, teachers, and professors who may not have experience with their particular setback or dystonia.